The ISM Board of Trustees has adopted the following policies and processes for resolving complaints and disputes.

 In the event of a complaint regarding gender equity or sexual harassment, or discrimination, including harassment, intimidation, and bullying because of actual or perceived disability, sex, gender, gender identity, gender expression, nationality, race, ethnicity, color, ancestry, religion, sexual orientation, age, marital or parental status, or association with a person or group with one or more of these actual or perceived characteristics, contact the following Title IX and nondiscrimination coordinator:

-Head of Operations and Human Resources
+Head of Development, Finance, and Compliance

 1720 Yosemite Street